unconnected-dev/dev-tools-study/_udemy/git_github_bootcamp/readme.txt

 Version Control System
-Software that tracks and manages changes to files over time.
-Generally, it allows users to revisit earlier versions of the files, compare changes between versions, undo changes, etc.
+Software that tracks and manages file changes over time.
+It allows users to revisit earlier versions, compare changes, undo changes, and more.

 Git Bash
-Default shell for Linux and Mac.
-Git was designed to run on a Unix-based interface (like Bash).
+A Unix-like shell provided for Windows.
+Git was designed for Unix-based shells (like Bash), so Git Bash offers that experience on Windows.

-Windows comes with a different default command-line interface called Command Prompt, which is not Unix-based.

-Git Bash is a tool that emulates a Bash experience on a Windows machine.
+Windows’ default CLI (Command Prompt) is not Unix-based, which is why Git Bash is used instead.

 Repository
-A Git "Repo" is a workspace that tracks and manages files within a folder.
+A Git repository ("repo") is a tracked folder.
+Git monitors files within it.

 Staging Area
-A place where changes are gathered before committing.
-It allows you to review and organize changes before saving them in the repository.
+A place to prepare and review changes before committing them to the repository.

 Atomic Commits
-When possible, a commit should encompass a single feature, or fix.
-In other words try to keep each commit focused on a single thing.
+Each commit should represent a single feature or fix.
+Keep commits focused.

 Amending Commits
-Use git commit --amend to modify the last commit.
-This lets you update the commit message or include additional changes without creating a new commit.
+Use git commit --amend to modify the last commit — either the message or the contents — without creating a new commit.

 Branches
-Branches allow multiple versions of a project to exist simultaneously.
-They help in developing new features or fixing bugs without affecting the main code.
+Branches allow parallel development.
+They let you build features or fix bugs without impacting the main codebase.

 The Master Branch
-In git, we are always working on a branch.
-The default branch name is master.
+The default Git branch is called master (or main in newer setups).

-It does not do anything special, it is just like any other branch.
+It behaves like any other branch — there’s nothing special about it.

 HEAD
-The pointer to the current commit in the active branch.
-It moves with each new commit, always representing the latest snapshot of the branch.
+A reference to the current commit in the active branch.
+It updates with each new commit.

-It is a text file that keeps track of where the HEAD points.
-If it contains refs/heads/master, this means that HEAD is pointing to the master branch.
+If HEAD contains refs/heads/master, it's pointing to the master branch.

-In detached HEAD, the HEAD file contains a commit hash instead of a branch reference.
+In a detached HEAD, it points to a commit hash directly instead of a branch.

 Merge
-Combines the history of both branches, integrating their changes into a single branch.
-If there are conflicts, Git will prompt you to resolve them.
+Combines changes from one branch into another.
+If conflicts occur, Git prompts you to resolve them.

 Conflict Markers
-When Git can't automatically merge changes, it adds conflict markers to show conflicting sections in a file.
+Git marks conflict areas in files when it can't auto-merge:

     <<<<<<< HEAD
     your changes